MCPClient

 The handler function receives a request object with:

-: A JSON schema defining the structure of the expected response
+message: A human-readable message describing what information is neededrequestedSchema: A JSON schema defining the structure of the expected response

-The handler must return an ElicitResult
+The handler must return an ElicitResult with:

-: The user’s data (only when action is'accept'
+action: One of'accept','decline', or'cancel'content: The user's data (only when action is'accept')

 Example:

-mcpClient.elicitation.onRequest('serverName', async (request) => {
+mcpClient.elicitation.onRequest("serverName", async (request) => {

 console.log(`Server requests: ${request.message}`);